Specialties

 Career Issues/Burnout

-For those struggling with burnout, it can feel incredibly exhausting to do the things they used to enjoy or to engage with work.
+For those struggling with burnout, it can feel incredibly exhausting to do the things they used to enjoy or to engage with work at all.
+It also often finds its way into a lot of other areas of your life including relationships.
 Whether you are considering a career change, experiencing compassion fatigue, or looking to have better work-life boundaries.
 We can work to help you discover your next steps.

 • Multiple small candles with lit flames arranged on spiral-shaped holders in a dark setting.